-- A. Proposals that enable the upgrade, diversification, shared and flexible use of community facilities through extension and upgrading of such buildings and sites will be supported subject to the following criteria: - i. the proposal must provide safe, easy, and inclusive access for all people regardless of disability, age or gender.
-This should include access to, into and within the building and its facilities, as well as appropriate car parking and access to public transport provision. - ii. the proposal would not have unacceptable harmful impacts on the amenities of surrounding residents and the local environment; and - iii. the proposal would not have unacceptable impacts upon the local road network; and - iv. the proposal would respect the historic importance and integrity of the building as appropriate. - B. Proposals which deliver publicly accessible toilet facilities within the town centre, where possible including a Changing Places facility, as appropriate to their scale, nature and location, will be strongly supported.
+- A. Proposals that enable the upgrade, diversification, shared and flexible use of community facilities through extension and upgrading of such buildings and sites for example the upgrading of the Priory Play area and the provision of an arts venue as part of the Southern Maltings redevelopment will be supported subject to the following criteria: - i. the proposal must provide safe, easy, and inclusive access for all people regardless of disability, age or gender.
+This should include access to, into and within the building and its facilities, as well as appropriate car parking and access to public transport provision. - ii. the proposal would not have significant harmful impacts on the amenities of surrounding residents and the local environment; and - iii. the proposal would not have significant unacceptable impacts upon the local road network; and - iv. the proposal would respect the historic importance and integrity of the building as appropriate. - B. Proposals which deliver publicly accessible toilet facilities within the town centre, where possible including a Changing Places facility, as appropriate to their scale, nature and location, will be strongly supported.